wildfire words offers you a simple opportunity to make your poem heard as well as read

 Click here to reserve a place at the next recording session

 If you don’t have the facility or confidence to record your voice, wildfire words offers you the chance to record your poem free of charge by booking a 4-minute slot on a Zoom meeting.
 (A donation is suggested, but not necessary to secure your place.)
 If you would like to listen to a recording session before applying to read, you can reserve an audience place on the same form

 At our recording events, which last about an hour, up to 15 poets can record a poem of theirs which is currently published text only in wildfire words.
 Using the form below a poet you can book a slot, and mention the title(s) of your published poem(s).
 Then we can display your text on screen while you are reading.

 Poems will be read in the order in which a reservation is made.
 You will be sent a running order and a link to the event on the day before the event.
 After the event, each recording will be placed next to the poem’s text so that your poem is heard and seen.

 If you have more than one poem to record, your slot may be at the end of the meeting, and there may be a charge if your recording time goes much over 4 minutes.

 We ask you to include a copy of any poem(s) not yet published when you book a place, so that we can advise whether you’re likely to need more than 4 minutes.
 We will also be able to show your text on screen when you read it.

 If you have submitted to the current submission window of wildfire words but are not yet published, you may also apply to read that poem.
 If we are wavering about whether or not to publish your poem, a well-read audio might just tip the balance and result in publication.
 And if you request it, you can receive feedback on your poem confidentially from wildfire words after the event.

-The recording events are mainly for poets who submitted to our last submission window .
-Though any poems already published on wildfire words can be read from its published text, which will be shown on screen at the event.
-The readings are popular as social events, sharing poetry with poets from other parts of the world.
+The recording events are mainly for poets who submitted to our current or previous submission window.
+However, any poems already published on wildfire words without audio can be read from its published text, which will be shown on screen at the event.
+The readings are popular — partly as social events, sharing with poets from other parts of the world.